 Tartan is an ancient Scottish pattern that has been popular for centuries.
 Tartan is the earliest known woolen textile to be woven in a distinctive repetitive checkerboard design.
-The term is most commonly used today to refer to the plaid pattern of checkered squares or lines in various shades of deep or light colored wool yarns, made with interlacing threads and worn by both men and women, usually over one shoulder.
+The term is most commonly used today to refer to the plaid pattern of checkered squares or lines in various shades of deep or light colored wool yarns.
+It is made with interlacing threads, and worn by both men and women, usually over one shoulder.

 However despite it’s Scottish origin, plaid became wildly popular as a pattern of clothing during the 1980s in the United States.
 This was due in part because it was featured in pop culture such as music and movies.

-Interestingly enough tartan plaid had an appeal to a wide array of people during the 1980s.
+Interestingly enough tartan plaid appealed to a wide array of people during the 1980s.
 For example you could wear plaid clothing as a clean cut button up shirt, or you could wear it as part of a 80s punk fashion ensemble.
 In fact plaid was hugely popular amongst the punk crowd during the 80s.

 Although tartan wasn’t popular before the 1980s, people started to wear it during this time because of the prominent cultural events that was happening at the time.
 During this era, there were many films being released about Gaelic culture and Scotland, as well as books being published about it.

-There were also many advertisements placed in magazines, which promoted tartan clothing.
+There were also many advertisements placed in magazines that promoted tartan clothing.
 Tartan was a prominent aspect of this cultural phenomenon.
-It was new and trendy for both men and women to wear it during this time frame.
+It was new and trendy for both men and women to wear, and an 80s fashion trend that was everywhere.